Deeptisahu12/Deepti_Sahu_Portfolio/README.md

     | 🤖 **Machine Learning on Sales Data** | Built a predictive model using a hybrid approach — Dask for preprocessing large-scale sales data (5M+ rows), and Pandas + Scikit-learn for modeling.
 Implemented full ML pipeline including feature selection, data cleaning, regression/classification modeling, hyperparameter tuning, and model evaluation. for view the case study click here https://github.com/Deeptisahu12/Task2_PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/blob/main/Task%202.ipynb | Python (Dask, Pandas, Scikit-learn) |
     | 📊 **Sales & Profit Dashboard in Power BI** | Developed an interactive dashboard in Power BI to visualize sales trends, profitability, and product performance.
 Included line charts for trends, bar charts for regional/category profits, pie charts for sales channels, and a treemap of best/worst-performing products. for view the visual click here https://github.com/Deeptisahu12/Task-3_DASHBOARD-DEVELOPMENT_power-BI/blob/main/DashBoard%20of%20Sales.pdf | Power BI |
     | 💬 **Sentiment Analysis on Airline Tweets** | Performed text classification to predict sentiment (positive, negative, neutral) from tweets using Python.
 Cleaned and processed 14K+ rows of raw text data.
 Used TF-IDF vectorization and trained a Multinomial Naive Bayes classifier.
 Evaluated performance using accuracy, confusion matrix, and classification report. click here for view the case study https://github.com/Deeptisahu12/Task-4_SENTIMENT-ANALYSIS_USING_PYTHON/blob/main/Task%204.ipynb | Python (Pandas, Seaborn, Matplotlib, Scikit-learn, WordCloud) |

+## 💼 Let’s Connect
+***💬 Thank you for exploring my portfolio!***
+Feel free to connect with me on https://www.linkedin.com/in/deepti34/, or reach out for collaborations and opportunities in the field of Data Analytics.